However, this has not been the case lately.

 1. Include Whistle-blower Policies.

 In order to maintain a highly functioning performance culture, the general rule is to ensure that workers will always feel safe.
 It is a two-fold mission: safety in voicing out their opinion and physically safe working in an environment.

 Your employee needs to feel safe when they discuss work issues.
 They should be free to offer suggestions without judgement or ridicule.
 Thus, they should be comfortable to do so and trust that their company cares enough about them.
 The positive effect of this motivation is that they'll feel engaged rather than just existing to work and survive without work issues.

-Organisations must assign an individual who will be accessible at anytime, if anyone encounters work issues.
-This person will be the one to consult, instead of the manager (if the person concerned is not comfortable discussing with immediate supervisor).
+Organisations must assign an individual who will be accessible at any time, if anyone encounters work issues.
+This person will be the one to consult, instead of the manager (if the person concerned is not comfortable discussing with the immediate supervisor).
 This is most applicable to dodgy workplace practices where bribery, sexual harassment, workplace hazard neglect are predominant and where managers that work in such a way in their department who might not allow subordinates to feel free to speak up.